-No matter what you may be seeking treatment for, the options set before you can often be confusing in their complexity, especially at a difficult time for you and your family.
-The last thing you need to worry about as you begin a journey toward recovery is trying to make sense of your healthcare and treatment options, and thankfully, your choices may not be as complex as they seem.
-While every treatment plan is different and every problem needs its own specific solution, A Forever Recovery can help you identify definite trends that can help you predict your best chances of completing each type of program.
+Are you unsure whether inpatient addiction treatment is right for you?
+No matter what you may be seeking treatment for, the options set before you can often be confusing in their complexity, particularly in a difficult time for you and your family.
+The last thing you need to worry about as you begin a journey toward recovery is trying to make sense of your healthcare and treatment options, and thankfully, your choices may not be as complicated as they seem.
+While every treatment plan is different and every problem needs its specific solution, A Forever Recovery can help you identify definite trends that can help you predict your best chances of completing each type of program.

 Types of Treatment

 Because outpatient treatment allows the negative influences of daily life to interfere with a recovery plan, generally speaking, inpatient or residential care plans are the most effective forms of treatment for long-term problems.
 In a controlled environment with dedicated caretakers, potential bumps in the road to recovery can be more quickly identified, and the patient will have more resources to use in finding solutions.

 The most recent Drug and Alcohol Services Information System (DASIS) report showed a significant difference between inpatient and outpatient treatment plans.
 Short-term inpatient procedures, particularly inpatient treatment at hospitals and private facilities, saw their patients complete their programs in roughly 60% of all cases, compared to less than 40% in outpatient programs.

 - Deaths from heroin overdoses surged by 28 percent in 2014, and fatal overdoses from prescription painkillers climbed by 16.3 percent, according to federal health officials.